Kristoffer Peterson: Heracles Almelo

 In January 2017, Peterson joined league rivals Heracles Almelo on a 2.5-year contract with the option a further year.
 Peterson was voted Eredivisie player of the month for September 2018, after some impressive and eye catching performances for Heracles Almelo.

 Swansea City

 Peterson signed for Championship club Swansea City on 2 August 2019, reuniting with head coach Steve Cooper, who Peterson had worked with at Liverpool's academy.
 He made his debut for the club as a substitute in a 2–1 win against Hull City one day later.
 He scored his first goal for Swansea in an EFL Cup tie against Cambridge United on 28 August 2019.

 Fortuna Düsseldorf

 On 5 October 2020, Peterson joined Fortuna Düsseldorf for an undisclosed fee, subject to international clearance.
 He signed a three-year contract.

+Hapoel Be'er Sheva

+On 21 June 2023 signed for 3 years in the Israeli Premier League club Hapoel Be'er Sheva.

+Fortuna Sittard

+On 9 January 2024, Peterson returned to the Netherlands and signed a 2.5-year contract with Fortuna Sittard.

 International career

-On 3 October 2018, Peterson earned his first call-up to the Swedish senior national team for the UEFA Nations League game against Russia and the friendly game against Slovakia, following a string of strong performances for his club team Heracles.
+On 3 October 2018, Peterson earned his first call-up to the Swedish senior national team for a UEFA Nations League game against Russia and a friendly game against Slovakia, following a string of strong performances for his club team Heracles.
 He made his international debut against Slovakia on 16 October 2018.